 After a series of failed attempts to replicate findings on reconsolidation of fear conditioning in rodents14,15, Schroyens et al. found evidence of publication bias in the field by reviewing the literature and contacting relevant authors16.
 In their sample, 80% of the published findings yielded statistically significant results, in contrast to only 20% of the unpublished findings shared with them16.
 The failed replications also raise the possibility that differences in protocols can determine the magnitude of the outcome.
 This suggests the need to determine the robustness of the effect of amnestic agents in different conditions, as well as to systematically investigate moderators that may explain the heterogeneity in results.

-In this work, we use a classic intervention– the inhibition of protein synthesis to modulate fear learning, reconsolidation and extinction in mice and rats – as a model for exploring the possibilities of data synthesis in basic biomedical science.
-By doing this, we aim to investigate whether meta-analytic methods can detect well-established findings – such as the effect of protein synthesis inhibition on consolidation – and whether they can shed light on more controversial topics – such as the effect of reexposure duration, memory strength or memory age on reconsolidation.
+In this work, we use a classic intervention in mechanistic studies – the inhibition of protein synthesis to modulate fear learning, reconsolidation and extinction in mice and rats – as a model for exploring the possibilities of data synthesis in basic biomedical science.
+By selecting a well-established intervention with a large body of literature, we aim to investigate whether meta-analytic methods can detect consensual findings – such as the effect of protein synthesis inhibition on consolidation – and whether they can shed light on more controversial topics concerning its boundary conditions – such as the effect of reexposure duration, memory strength or memory age on reconsolidation.
 For this purpose, we explore different ways of aggregating studies within meta-analyses, as well as different approaches to deal with non-independence between experimental results.

 Methods